Remote-Stream/psyber/README.md

 - MIDI out for your external or hardware synths
 - Render canvas to video with rec() command
 - Share your code with others instantly
+- Custom toast messages when there is an error in the code
 - Works offline, too